 #1 Get a firm grasp on project requirements

-Be sure you understand every last requirement of a project.
-Because skipping over one small design requirement can completely derail your design.
+Make sure you comprehend every single requirement of a project.
+Because overlooking just one small design requirement can send your entire design off the rails.

-For example, let’s say you’re designing a hydroelectric facility.
-You may know every last design element like the back of your hand.
-BUT, you forget to design for future capacity.
+For instance, imagine you’re designing a hydroelectric facility.
+You might know every design aspect like the back of your hand.
+But, you forget to account for future capacity.

-Thus, know AND understand all your project requirements.
-If you have even 1% of doubt over a project requirement, freeze what you’re doing.
-Then, go ask questions until everything is crystal clear to you.
-And if becoming a broken record is necessary to avoid a future catastrophe, then so be it!
+So, if you have even a shred of doubt about a project requirement, hit the brakes.
+Then, ask questions until everything becomes crystal clear.
+If you need to become a broken record to avoid a future disaster, so be it!

 #2 Create a project to-do list

-Also, learn the engineering creative process.
-I’ve illustrated this process using the Golden Gate Bridge development as an example.
-You can see how engineers had to think outside of the box to figure out a unique design solution.
+Also, explore the engineering creative process.
+I’ve illustrated this using the Golden Gate Bridge development as an example.
+It showcases how engineers thought outside the box in their design.

 #4 Brainstorm and sketch ideas on paper

-- Create a framework for a given design direction
+- Create a framework for a design direction

-- Explore and quickly compare many design concepts together
+- Explore and quickly compare multiple design concepts

-Yes, you can skip this stage.
-But, there’s no quicker way to explore a proposed design idea than sketching.
-Especially because ideas hit you when you least expect them.
-You may be sitting inside a restaurant with your family when a light bulb goes off in your head.
+Sure, you could skip this stage, but trust me, there’s no faster way to explore a design idea than sketching.
+Ideas often strike when you least expect them, like when you’re hanging out with your family at a restaurant and suddenly, a light bulb goes off in your head.

 #5 Don’t forget about the construction and manufacturing stage

-So as you design, always think ahead.
-You don’t want to create a non-buildable design.
-For example, a mechanical engineer, who shows screws in an area where a wrench will not fit in the factory.
+So when designing, always think beyond your design to avoid creating something unbuildable.
+For example, a mechanical engineer shouldn’t show screws in an area where a wrench won’t fit in the factory.